 If an applicant passes the admissions test and becomes an active student in his/her program, the admissions test does not need to be retaken if the student drops and wishes to reenter into the same program at a later date.
-This does not apply to NUR Zone students.
-In the event that Admissions test standards change, the reentering student must meet the new standard regardless of how long he/she has been out.
+In the event that Admissions test standards change, the reentering student must meet the new standard regardless of how long he/ she has been out.